DuendeSoftware/docs.duendesoftware.com/IdentityServer/v5/docs/content/bff/tokens.md

 });
 ```

-..and then retrieve a client instance like this:
+And then retrieve a client instance like this:

 ```cs
 [Route("myApi")]